 Click your new number from the list to set it up.

 Under the Messaging section, change the "A message comes in webhook" to the following, replacing example.com with your CiviCRM installation.

 This will send any replies that your messages receive back to CiviCRM.

 In the Twilio Console, go back to the Console homepage.

 Copy down your Account SID and Auth Token (you will need to click the token to reveal it).

 You now have all of the information needed to configure SMS in CiviCRM.

 Setting up your new SMS Provider in CiviCRM¶

-- Go to CiviCRM and go to: Administer > System Settings> SMS Providers.
+- After installing the Twilio extension in CiviCRM, go to: Administer > System Settings > SMS Providers.
 Click Add New Provider.

 Set up the provider as follows: